Accessibility Statement for Algorithms, data structures and computability (M269)

 Most of this module’s study materials are for you to download and work with on your computer.
 Online materials include audio/video clips, links to external resources, online forums and online tutorial rooms.

-This module provides a range of learning events: face-to-face tutorials, and online drop-in sessions and tutorials.
-Each face-to-face learning event offers an online (or other) alternative.
-Although not compulsory, attendance at tutorials will help you consolidate your learning.
+This module has online drop-in sessions and tutorials.
+Although not compulsory, tutorials will help you consolidate your learning.

 The module requires substantial programming in the Python language.
 The coding environment is Jupyter notebooks.